Sarah J. Jackson, Ph.D.

 Sarah J. Jackson studies how media, journalism, and technology are used by and represent marginalized publics, with a focus on how communication arising from Black, feminist, and activist spaces contributes to US progress.

+Sarah Jackson is a Presidential Associate Professor at the Annenberg School for Communication.
+Her work engages deeply with critical theories of the public sphere, race, media, and social movements.
 Jackson's first book, Black Celebrity, Racial Politics, and the Press (Routledge, 2014), examines the relationship between Black celebrity activism, journalism, and American politics.
 Her co-authored second book, Hashtag Activism: Networks of Race and Gender Justice (MIT Press, 2020), focuses on the use of Twitter in contemporary social movements.
-As a 2020 Andrew Carnegie Fellow, she is working on a third book on the power and innovation of African American media-makers.
-She engages deeply with critical theories of the public sphere, race, and social movements throughout her work.
+In 2020, she was awarded an Andrew Carnegie Fellowship to support research on her next book, A Second Sight, which traces the power and innovation of African American media-makers.

 Jackson is co-director of the Media, Inequality & Change Center which explores the intersections between media, democracy, technology, policy, and social justice.
 MIC produces engaged research and analysis while collaborating with community leaders to help support activist initiatives and policy interventions.